rtest42/site-skimmer/README.md

 # Armasu Site-Skimmer
-A webscraper for images of clothing on the internet.
+A webscraper for downloading images of clothing on the internet.

 ## Quickstart
 1. ```git clone -b https://github.com/rtest42/site-skimmer.git gpu-test```